Residential structure with tile roof in WUI environment- Impact of Firebrand Showers impact roofs

 Wildland urban interface (WUI) fires are responsible for infrastructure destruction throughout the world.
 The growth of densely populated urban areas increases the impact of these fires via structure-to-structure fire spread.
 Structures have multiple vulnerabilities, including roof assemblies, that allow fire spread to occur.
 A key source of ignition in the WUI environment is wind-driven firebrands.
 Further research is needed to understand the ignition potential of roofing assemblies exposed to wind-driven firebrand showers in order to build the next generation of WUI fire resilient communities.

-UL’s Fire Safety Research Institute (FSRI) is partnering with Reax Engineering to study the impact firebrands have on roof assemblies and vent systems.
+The Fire Safety Research Institute (FSRI), part of UL Research Institutes is partnering with Reax Engineering to study the impact firebrands have on roof assemblies and vent systems.
 Led by Reax Engineering principal investigator Dr. Samuel Manzello, experiments will be conducted at the Building Research Institute’s (BRI) wind tunnel facility in Tsukuba, Japan – one of the world’s largest wind tunnels capable of supporting combustion research.
 Leveraging pre-existing research findings that quantify firebrand generation from burning vegetation and structures, a full-scale firebrand generator will be constructed to study the impact of roofing assemblies exposed to firebrand showers.

 Context